-Snow/Emergency Closures (rev. 6/19)
+Snow/Emergency Closures

 It is the policy of the parish to remain open during most periods of inclement weather; however, where extraordinary circumstances warrant, the pastor reserves the right to close the facility.
 Employees will be notified by the pastor or his delegate whether to report for work or not.